janluke/iccas-dataset/README.md

 The `data` folder is structured as follows:
 ```
 data
-├── single-date
+├── by-date
-│   └── iccas_only_{date}.csv  Dataset with data from the report of {date}
+│   └── iccas_{date}.csv   Dataset with cases/deaths updated to 4 p.m. of {date}
-└── iccas_full.csv             Dataset with data extracted from all reports
+└── iccas_full.csv      Dataset with data from all reports (by date)
 ```
+The full dataset is obtained by concatenating all datasets in `by-date` and has an additional `date` column.

-## Description
+## Dataset details
-For each report, data is extracted from a single table (it has been "Table 1").
+Each dataset in the `by-date` folder contains the same data you can find in "Table 1" of the corresponding ISS report.
-The table contains the number of all confirmed cases and deaths disaggregated by age group (0-9, 10-19, ..., 80-89, >=90) and sex.
+This table contains the number of confirmed cases, deaths and other derived information disaggregated by age group (0-9, 10-19, ..., 80-89, >=90) and sex.

 **WARNING**: the sum of male and female cases is **not** equal to the total number of cases, since the sex of some cases is unknown.
 The same applies to deaths.